Daniel W. Richards

 - Rovi v.
 Comcast et al. (ITC / PTAB): Represented Rovi in ITC litigation and patent office IPR proceedings involving interactive program guides and related hardware and software.

-- A major consumer electronics company (E.D.
+- Smartflash v.
+A Major Multinational Consumer Electronics Company (E.D.
 Tex., USPTO, CAFC): Litigated a district court case to trial and through appeals and assisted in numerous CBM review proceedings involving electronic sale and transmission of music and video.

 - Activision Blizzard, Inc. et al. v.
 Acceleration Bay(PTAB): Represented Activision Blizzard, Take-Two Interactive, and Electronic Arts, in challenging three patents through multiple petitions for inter partes review.
 The patents relate to broadcasting information in computer networks.

 - NXP Semiconductors N.V.
 (E.D.
 Tex., N.D.
 Cal., PTAB): Represented client in declaratory judgment action and related district court litigation, as well as in multiple inter partes review petitions relating to analog circuit technologies.